aehrc/VariantSpark/README.md

 - Medical researchers or clinicians seeking to perform clustering on genomic profiles to stratify large-cohort genomic data
 - General researchers with classification or clustering needs of datasets with millions of features.

+### Community

+Please feel free to add issues and/or upvote issues you care about.
+Also join the [Gitter chat](https://gitter.im/VariantSpark/Lobby).

 ### Learn More

 To learn more watch this video from Spark Summit.